Nataraja Temple, Chidambaram: Artwork on the gopuram

 The surviving south gopuram called the Sokkaseeyan Thirunilai Ezhugopuram was constructed by a Pandya king identified from the presence of the dynasty's fish emblem sculpted on the ceiling.
 The Pandyas sculpted two fishes facing each other when they completed gopurams (and left it with one fish, in case it was incomplete).
 Other artwork found on the southern gopuram include Chandesha, Ganapati, Vishnu, Sridevi (Lakshmi), several Devis, Brahma, Saraswati, Surya, Chandra, Durga, Indra, Agni, several rishis, Ganga and Yamuna goddesses, Kama and Rati, Budha, the Vedic sages such as Narada, Pantanjali, Somaskanda legend, Ardhanarishvara (half Shiva, half Parvati), Harihara (half Vishnu, half Shiva), several forms of dancing and standing Shiva such as Pashupata, Kiratarjuna and Lingobhava, as well as others.

 The eastern gopuram features the 108 reliefs of Natya Shastra dance postures (22 cm each in a separate niche) and faces the sanctum.
 The eastern gopuram is credited to king Koperunsingan II (1243-1279 CE) as per epigraphical records and was repaired with support from a woman named Subbammal in the late 18th century.

 The northern gopuram was repaired and finished by the Vijayanagara king Krishnadevaraya (1509-1530 CE) in the 16th century.
 The eastern and northern gopura also depicts the wide range of narratives as the southern and western gopuram.

 The idols of Pachaiappa Mudaliar and his wife Iyalammal have been sculpted on the eastern gopuram.
 The Pachaiappa Trust to date has been responsible for various functions in the temple and also maintain the temple car.
 The eastern gopuram is renowned for its complete enumeration of 108 poses of Indian classical dance – Bharathanatyam, detailed in small rectangular panels along the passage that leads to the gateway.

 Shrines

-The temple complex has many shrines, most related to Shaivism but elements of Vaishnavism and Shaktism are included.
-The innermost structures such as the sanctum and the shrines all have square plans, but the gateways do not align except the innermost two courtyards.
+The temple complex has many shrines, most of which are related to Shaivism, Vaishnavism, and Shaktism.
+The innermost structures such as the sanctum and the shrines, all have square plans, but the gateways do not align except the innermost two courtyards.